rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 --- abstract

 This document describes extensions to the Virtualized Conversation (VCON) syntax for instant messaging systems using the More Instant Messaging Interoperability (MIMI) content format.

 --- middle

 # Introduction

-VCON {{!I-D.ietf-vcon-vcon-container}} is a format for recording and transmitting conversations.
-MIMI content {{!I-D.ietf-mimi-content}}
+VCON {{!I-D.ietf-vcon-vcon-core}} is a format for recording and transmitting conversations.
+MIMI content {{!I-D.ietf-mimi-content}} is a format for conveying Instant Messages in an interoperable way when end-to-end encrypted.
-is a format for conveying Instant Messages in an interoperable way when end-to-end encrypted.
-This document describes a way to translate a set of MIMI messages in a conversation or part of a conversation into a VCON.
+This document extends VCON, describing a way to translate a set of MIMI messages in a conversation or part of a conversation into a VCON.

 # Conventions and Definitions